-- 159. When a prescribed business has been unable, within a reasonable time frame, to complete CDD procedures in accordance with the requirements of the Regulations and the Handbook it must assess the circumstances and ensure that the appropriate action is undertaken as required by Regulation 9. - 160.
-A prescribed business must ensure that where funds have already been received they are returned to the source from which they came and not returned to a third party.
+459.171.
+When a prescribed business has been unable, within a reasonable time frame, to complete CDD procedures in accordance with the requirements of the Regulations and the Handbook it must assess the circumstances and ensure that the appropriate action is undertaken as required by Regulation 9.
+460.172.
+A prescribed business must ensure that where funds have already been received they are returned to the source from which they came and not returned to not paid away to a third party, unless the third party was the source of funds.